HamStudy/examtools-docs/content/docs/about/verification-faq.md

 ### Q: When will verification become required?

-A: Team leads will be required to verify their accounts much sooner than regular VEs.
-Relatively soon that will be required, but not long after that we'll go into a phase where all new accounts will be required to verify their call sign to be activated and others are nagged incessantly.
+A: Team leads were first required to verify their accounts much sooner than regular VEs.
+As of August 2023, we are still in a phase where all new accounts are required to verify their call sign to be activated and others are nagged incessantly.
 We'll crank the nagging up until most have done it and then warn anyone who still hasn't done it by email with specific deadlines before we shut anything off.

-The rough expectation is that the final "requirement" will not be enforced until at least July 2022, perhaps later -- it will depend on how things go.
+The rough expectation is that the final "requirement" will not be enforced until <!--at least July 2022, perhaps -->later -- it will depend on how things go.

 ## Still have questions?